“A dream that I dream alone is but only a dream. But a dream that we dream together is reality.”

 Successful companies plan, unsuccessful companies react.

 People may have some very good and workable ideas, including Operational Plans, the implementation of new systems for hardware and software, customer service, training, order entry, shipping, and new Marketing Plans, e.g., Infomercials, Co-ops, Lead Programs, and Call Centers, all of which have legal and compliance issues associated with them, as well as, implementation and integration issues that need to be addressed.
 Without a Blueprint, however, these items will never be fully addressed and never integrated properly so that the company can make a successful transition into the future.

 That does not mean things will NOT be addressed or will NOT be accomplished; it simply means that if there is no overall guiding Plan or Blueprint for the company and its employees, it will be very difficult to take the company to the next level.
 Every company needs a Strategic Business Plan in order to reach its ultimate goal of financial success.

-It has been our experience that companies address items and issues on an individual, or ad hoc, basis and there is no time-line for integration or implementation.
+Our experience has been that companies address items and issues on an individual or ad hoc basis, and there is no timeline for integration or implementation.
 All we ever hear is that things are “moving forward” while the bills are adding up and the dollars are going out the door.

 Moving forward to where, when, how, doing what, and by whom?

-In the meantime, there are a whole host of other compliance issues that need to be addressed, but seemingly do not get addressed because there are so many other problems and issues and items that need attention.
-Thus, certain compliance issues go unaddressed, or are put on the back burner until the problems/fires on the front burner can be addressed or put out, and/or because the budget does not allow a full level of legal services.
+In the meantime, a whole host of other compliance issues need to be addressed but seemingly do not get addressed because there are so many other problems and issues and items that need attention.
+Thus, certain compliance issues go unaddressed or are put on the back burner until the problems/fires on the front burner can be addressed or put out, and/or because the budget does not allow a full level of legal services.

 Does Your Company Need a Strategic Plan?